BIGJRA/BIGJRA.github.io/rejuv.md

 village.
 At the top of the village, fight and beat Goomink, then fly over to East Gearen after he leaves.

-Enter Venam’s gym, and head to the back.
+Enter Venam's gym, and head to the back.
 Fight Aya with Goomink.
 Shock Wave tends to work.

 After winning, head outside the gym, then fly to Kakori Village.
-Head down to Crawli’s arena and talk to Goomink here.
+Head down to Crawli's arena and talk to Goomink here.
 Beat Crawli here.
 Counter tends to work.

-Fight Goomy once you’re outside the gym again.
+Fight Goomy once you're outside the gym again.
 Fly to Sashila, then the Zorrialyn Coast to the south.
 Heal Goomy, then after the conversation head to the water in the village.
 Talk to the guy to add a yacht stop to the village, then talk to Goomink to embark.